datalater/hamancho_engstudy/qna (easy-writing)/QNA_현인.md

 5. For these reasons, I watched that movie.
 6. Fransly speaking, before I saw the movie, I worried about the mood that the original film showed in Japan.
 7. Because some people said that the original film is better than the remaked one.
-5. But after watching that movie, I think it is enough good movie although I don't watch the original film.
+5. But after watching that movie, I realize it is also good movie although I don't watch the original film.
-6. The reason is that this movie is also enough to show the mood, just watching rainy day and 손예진
+6. The reason is that this movie also shows the touching mood, just watching rainy day and 손예진
-7. I think 손예진 has the unique mood and the vocie that only she has.
+7. I think 손예진 has the unique mood and vocie that only she has.
 7. And 소지섭 also expressed well his dedicated and romantic husband role different from his own image.
 8. Because I didn't watch the 소지섭's romantic film.
 9. It is going to be rainy season soon.
-10. If you would like to meet the touching mind when raining day,
+10. If you would like to miss the sadness when raining day,
-11. this movie is appropriate for this season.
+11. I'm sure this movie is appropriate for this season.

 ### 20180309 Have you seen this movie? ###